-An open-end mutual fund is a diversified portfolio of assets created by the pooling of investor money.
+An open-end mutual fund is a diversified portfolio of assets created by pooling investors’ money.
 This course will teach you how an open-end mutual fund provides an easy, low-cost way to pool money and purchase a diversified portfolio reflecting a specific investment objective.
-You will also look into a closed-end mutual fund which is a portfolio of pooled assets that raises a fixed amount of capital through an initial public offering (IPO) and then lists shares for trade on a stock exchange.
+You will also look into a closed-end mutual fund, which is a portfolio of pooled assets that raises a fixed amount of capital through an initial public offering (IPO) and then lists shares for trade on a stock exchange.

-You will then study Exchange Traded Funds (ETFs) which is a collection of securities that tracks an underlying index.
-You will learn that an exchange-traded fund is a marketable security with an associated price for buying and selling.
-You will also be introduced to hedge funds where you will learn about their structures and fees.
-You will also study venture capital which has high-risk/high-return opportunities, and private equity which is composed of funds and investors that directly invest in private companies.
+Then study exchange traded funds (ETFs), a collection of securities that tracks an underlying index.
+You will learn that an EFT is a marketable security with an associated price for buying and selling.
+Be introduced to hedge funds where you will learn about their structures and fees.
+You will also study venture capital, which has high-risk/high-return opportunities, and private equity which is composed of funds and investors that directly invest in private companies.

 Understanding Financial Funds